Embedding laws in diffusions by functions of time: Existence

-\textbf{(III) Two-sided support}: This will be proved by combining and further extending the construction and arguments of (I) and (II).
-Novel aspects in this process include the competing character of the two boundaries and the fact that one of them can jump to infinite value.
+\begin{longlist}[(III)] \item[(III) \textit{Two-sided support}:] This will be proved by combining and further extending the construction and arguments of (I) and (II).
+Novel aspects in this process include the competing character of the two boundaries and the fact that one of them can jump to infinite value. \end{longlist}